lola-ams/Survival-in-SNEP-s-top-selling-albums-2022-/README.md

 # Survival in SNEP's top selling albums 2022

-## À propos
+## About the project

-This dataset was created to study the survival of albums in the music charts.
+This dataset was created to analyze the survival of albums in the music charts.
 **Are there any characteristics of albums that can influence how long they survive in the top charts ?**

 I chose the Top 200 best sold albums from SNEP to study this.